VenturaNotes/Knowledge/Economics/(Home Page) Principles of Economics 3e by OpenStax.md

 	- Families decide on new car or fancy vacation
 	- Towns choose budget for police and fire protection or into school system
 	- Nations choose between funding national defense or protecting the environment
-- “In most cases, there just isn’t enough money in the budget to do everything.” ([pdf](zotero://open-pdf/library/items/RPVTIFRU?page=27&annotation=AUNEEFBF))
+- “In most cases, there just isn't enough money in the budget to do everything.” ([pdf](zotero://open-pdf/library/items/RPVTIFRU?page=27&annotation=AUNEEFBF))
 - “How do we use our limited resources the best way possible, that is, to obtain the most goods and services we can?” ([pdf](zotero://open-pdf/library/items/RPVTIFRU?page=27&annotation=B8QIHGPX))
 	- We each could produce everything we consume
 	- “we could each produce some of what we want to consume, and “trade” for the rest of what we want.” ([pdf](zotero://open-pdf/library/items/RPVTIFRU?page=27&annotation=6A9JG8FA))